Difference Between Coffee and Espresso

 Quick Answer

 Espresso is a brewing method, not a different type of coffee bean.
-It uses finely ground coffee and high pressure to produce a concentrated shot.
+It uses finely ground coffee beans and high pressure to produce a concentrated shot.
 Regular drip coffee uses coarser grounds and gravity.
 Espresso is stronger per ounce but a typical serving contains less total caffeine than a cup of drip coffee.

 Key Takeaways